brombres/Froley/Demos/BadBasic/README.md

 ```

 # Development Process
 If you run `rogo xclean` it will delete all the Froley-generated `.rogue` files in the `Source/` folder except for `BadBasic.rogue`, which has a bit of custom code versus the originally-generated version.
-The `Source/` folder will then contain [`BadBasic.froley`](Source/BadBasic.froley), [`BadBasic.rogue`](Source/BadBasic.rogue), and [`Execute.rogue`](Source/Execute.rogue) - the latter contains the executution logic for the BadBasic runtime.
+The `Source/` folder will then contain [`BadBasic.froley`](Source/BadBasic.froley), [`BadBasic.rogue`](Source/BadBasic.rogue), and [`Execute.rogue`](Source/Execute.rogue) - the latter contains the execution logic for the BadBasic runtime.
 You can then re-run `rogo ex` to have Froley regenerate all the necessary source files to tokenize and parse Bad Basic programs.

 Here's a guide to how this Froley-based Bad Basic interpreter was developed from scratch that can assist in developing custom compilers.